kastorcode/ticket-sales-golang-kong-nestjs-nextjs/README.md

 3. Run `yarn dev` to launch the development server;
 4. You can access the frontend at `http://localhost:8000/nextjs` or `http://host.docker.internal:8000/nextjs`.

+You can access the Kong Manager at `http://localhost:8002` or `http://host.docker.internal:8002`.

 The `api.http` files has CURL requests that can be made using the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.

 The containers communicate over an internal Docker network at the `host.docker.internal` address.
 If you want to access this address outside of Docker, add `127.0.0.1 host.docker.internal` in the file `/etc/hosts`.